thefitbea/My-Portfolio/README.md

 Completely made from scratch using Atom, run on Google Chrome Dev

-The site will be hosted on https://www.fitbea.com/hari
+The site will be hosted on https://www.fitbea.com/hari but now at the moment its running at https://www.fitbea.com